9 World Cup squads that spectacularly imploded mid-tournament

 Italy (1974)

 Ferruccio Valcareggi’s Italy may have entered the World Cup as one of the favourites, but the truth was that their squad was deeply divided between the new and the old guard, as well as northern and southern players.
-The uneasy peace was shattered when notoriously combustible striker Giorgio Chinaglia was substituted against Haiti, after missing several gilt-edged chances as the Azzurri fought back to triumph 3-1.
+The uneasy peace was shattered when notoriously combustible striker Giorgio Chinaglia was substituted against Haiti, after missing several gilt-edged chances as Italy fought back to win 3-1.

-As he stomped off the field, Chinaglia told his manager to “f**k off”, made a hand gesture and ran straight to the dressing room, where he smashed some empty water bottles and a hairdryer.
-After the team was eliminated by Poland in the final match, Italian emigrants attacked the team bus, and reserve goalkeeper Enrico Albertosi punched a supporter to the ground.
+As he stomped off the pitch, Chinaglia told his manager to “f**k off”, made a hand gesture and ran straight to the dressing room, where he smashed some empty water bottles and a hairdryer.
+After the team was eliminated by Poland in the final game, Italian emigrants attacked the team bus, and reserve goalkeeper Enrico Albertosi punched a supporter to the ground.
+It was an ignominious end to Italy’s World Cup.

-Despite Ally McLeod’s optimism that his team might return “with a medal” from Argentina, the squad’s morale quickly deteriorated as arguments over bonuses, poor hotel facilities and boredom grew.

-Then there were the awful results (a 3-1 defeat by Peru and a 1-1 draw with Iran), and winger Willie Johnston being sent home after testing positive for the banned substance Reactivan, a medication prescribed for hayfever.
-The Scots rallied to beat eventual finalists Holland 3-2, but by then the players couldn’t wait to fly home and put, as forward Lou Macari described it, “a month of madness behind us.”
+Ghana coach Kwesi Appiah said he had been having "sleepless nights" over a bonus issue which came to a head when players and team officials had a meeting instead of training before the team’s crunch match with Portugal.
+A proposed strike by Ghanaian players was only averted thanks to the personal intervention of president John Dramani Mahama, and around $3m in cash was flown to Brazil to pay the furious players.

+After the World Cup, the (now) former coach Appiah later revealed that some of his players kept their $100,000 share in their backpacks in the dressing room while they played their Group G game against Portugal in Brasilia.
+“It’s not all about the football in the modern era,” he ruefully admitted.

 El Salvador (1982)

-The Salvadorans were the last of the 24 teams to get to Spain, arriving after an exhausting 72-hour journey just three days before their infamous 10-1 defeat by Hungary.
-Goalkeeper Ricardo Mora recalled: "The bags and kit FIFA gave us were old - most bore the 1974 World Cup logo.
+The Salvadorans were the last of the 24 teams to get to Spain, arriving after an exhausting 72-hour journey just three days before their infamous 10-1 defeat against Hungary.
+Goalkeeper Ricardo Mora recalled: "The bags and kit FIFA gave us were old - most bared the 1974 World Cup logo.
 It was shameful."
+Coach Mauricio Rodriguez tried to bring on a substitute goalkeeper after the Hungarians scored a four, but the Salvadoran back-up refused.

-After the heavy loss, in which El Salvador had attacked relentlessly in suicidal fashion, skipper Norberto Huezo launched a coup against coach Mauricio Rodriguez, informing the side: “From now on, the coach decides nothing.
+After the heavy defeat, in which El Salvador had attacked relentlessly in suicidal fashion, skipper Norberto Huezo launched a coup against the coach, informing the team: “From now on, the coach decides nothing.
 We will decide our tactics.”
 And they were far better, even man-marking Diego Maradona effectively during a respectable 2-0 loss to Argentina.

-Although rumours in the national press about players testing positive for drugs on the eve of the tournament proved false, Portugal players’ involvement in the notorious Saltillo Affair overshadowed their first World Cup in 20 years.
-Led by midfielder Carlos Manuel, the players threatened to pull out when they failed to receive advertising payments owed to them by the Portuguese FA.

-After two weeks of sunning themselves by their hotel swimming pool and wearing their training kits back to front – so as to avoid displaying any brands, naturally – the players finally received their cash.
-Ringleader Manuel promptly scored the team’s winner against England in their opening game, but subsequent losses to Poland and Morocco meant Portugal finished bottom of their group.
+Mauricio Rodriguez never coached again, and many of the players – who blamed the coach for the Hungary debacle and never spoke to him again – discovered their free passes to matches in El Salvador had been revoked during the following season.

 Get the best features, fun and footballing frolics straight to your inbox every week.